gridironOne/polaris/cosmos/x/README.md

-# Gridiron Cosmos-SDK Modules
+# Polaris Cosmos-SDK Modules

-Gridiron implements the following custom modules:
+Polaris implements the following custom modules:

-* `evm` - Intergrates the Gridiron Ethereum as a Cosmos-SDK module
+* `evm` - Intergrates the Polaris Ethereum as a Cosmos-SDK module